vinamrata19/Pizza_sales_analysis/README.md

 # Pizza_sales_analysis
 In this project, I analyzed pizza sales data to identify key trends and areas for improvement.
+Total revenue was $817.86K with an average order value of $38.31.
+Peak order times were particularly on Thursdays and Fridays and the highest sales months were May and July.
+Classic pizzas and large sizes were most popular.
+The Thai Chicken and Barbecue Chicken Pizzas generated the most revenue, while the Brie Carre Pizza performed poorly.
+Recommendations include optimizing inventory for weekends, promoting popular items, introducing new variants of best-sellers, and adjusting or removing low-performing pizzas to boost sales and customer satisfaction.